hossainamzad/JavaScript_Gladiator/README.md

     * Club beats Trident
     * If the two gladiators have the same weapon, they are both eliminated.

-(If you're having a rough time thinking through this, just think about rock paper scissors...)
+(If you're having a rough time thinking through this, just think about Rock Paper Scissors...)

 ```js
 const max = new Gladiator('Maximus','Trident');